 Dialled up to 11

-Public law and employment remain the set's core strengths – Chambers UK ranks a dozen silks in both areas and they each make up 40% of the practice.
-But 11KBW also receives a top Chambers ranking in five other areas (community care, data protection, education, local government and public procurement), plus recognition for human rights and European law work.
-Most work is on the defendant side, though the set says claimant-side work is on the up.
+Public law and employment remain the set's core strengths, however – Chambers UK ranks a dozen silks in both areas and they each make up 40% of the practice.
+But 11KBW also receives a top Chambers UK ranking in five other areas (community care, data protection, education, local government and public procurement), plus recognition for human rights and European law work.
+Most of their work is on the defendant side, though the set says claimant-side work is on the up.

-On the employment side John Cavanagh QC has been instructed as lead counsel for Govia Thameslink in its dispute with striking staff and was instructed by the Ministry of Justice in the long-running MoJ v O’Brien case over part-time judges' pensions.
+On the employment side, John Cavanagh QC has been instructed as lead counsel for Govia Thameslink in its dispute with striking staff and was instructed by the Ministry of Justice in the long-running MoJ v O’Brien case over part-time judges' pensions.
 Meanwhile Chambers-ranked senior junior Jane McCafferty acted for Jeremy Clarkson in the race discrimination claim brought against him by Oisin Tymon after he punched the BBC producer during a so-called 'fracas' (the case was settled on confidential terms).
-Barristers also work on tons of tribunal and court cases related to discrimination, equal pay, unfair dismissal, pension payments etc, with cases concerning everyone from an Anglican priest to a manager at Sainsbury's.
+Barristers also work on tons of tribunal and court cases related to discrimination, equal pay, unfair dismissal, pension payments etc, with cases concerning all kinds of people, from an Anglican priest to a manager at Sainsbury's.

 No sex please, we're barristers

 Pupillage is split into two three-month seats and one six-month one.
-In each stint there's a mix of work from both supervisors and others members, but it does change over time.
-A pupil told us: “In my first seat the bulk of my work came from my supervisor with a few things from other members.
-In the second seat it was a half and half split, and in my final one I did two weeks of work for my supervisor and the rest was for everyone else.”
+In each stint there's a mix of work from both supervisors and other members, but it does change over time.
+A pupil told us: “In my first seat the bulk of my work came from my supervisor, with a few things from other members.
+In the second seat it was a half-and-half split, and in my final one I did two weeks of work for my supervisor and the rest was for everyone else.”
 All work is managed by supervisors so newbies don't get swamped; from the start they do a cornucopia of written work including pleadings, skeleton arguments and opinions, and shadow other members at court and tribunal hearings.

 Pupils don't spend time on their feet until after the tenancy decision during a "lighter supervised final three months.”
 In this period pupils may head off to the Employment Tribunal on their own and one told us they'd dealt with a case related to cycle paths.
 Another said they'd advised on “a Tower Hamlets sex club case – the conference was really entertaining as I was sat across from the three guys who ran the club!”
 Baby juniors are on their feet regularly.